ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 ## Helpers
 You will now supplement the shared project with two helper classes:

-1. **MatrixHelper**: This class implements matrix multiplication based on the mathematical formula detailed [here](https://en.wikipedia.org/wiki/Matrix_multiplication).
+1. **MatrixHelper**: this class implements matrix multiplication based on the mathematical formula detailed [here](https://en.wikipedia.org/wiki/Matrix_multiplication).
-2. **PerformanceHelper**: This class provides functionality to measure code execution time.
+2. **PerformanceHelper**: this class provides functionality to measure code execution time.

 To implement these classes, follow these steps:

-1. Open the Solution Explorer in Visual Studio 2022 by clicking View > Solution Explorer.
+1. Open the Solution Explorer in Visual Studio 2022 by clicking View > Solution Explorer
-2. In the Solution Explorer window, right-click on the `Arm64.MobileApp.XamarinForms` project, and choose Add -> New Folder from the context menu.
+2. In the Solution Explorer window, right-click on the `Arm64.MobileApp.XamarinForms` project and choose Add -> New Folder from the context menu
-3. Name the new folder 'Helpers'.
+3. Name the new folder 'Helpers'
 4. Right-click on the Helpers folder, select Add -> Class to open the 'Add New Item' window.
-Enter 'MatrixHelper.cs' in the Name field and click the Add button.
+Enter 'MatrixHelper.cs' in the Name field and click the Add button
-5. Modify the newly added `MatrixHelper.cs` file as outlined below.
+5. Modify the newly added `MatrixHelper.cs` file as outlined below:

 ```cs
 using System;